genai-musings/dallying-with-DALL-E/README.md

 Repository for dallying with DALL-E.

- This respository contains Python code, and associated unit tests, which uses the OpenAI API to perform image generation.
+ This repository contains Python code, and associated unit tests, which uses the OpenAI API to perform image generation.
 The code takes the input from the user and generates a response using DALL-E an AI image generator.
-You just need to provide a description and DALL·E will generate the image.
+You just need to provide a description and DALL-E will generate the image.

 ## To run program